acearchive/ipfs-bib/README.md

   Both `ipfs://` and gateway URLs are supported.
 - Pulls open-access full-text articles from [Unpaywall](https://unpaywall.org/).
-- Configure custom link resolvers for accessing full-text articles through your educational institution or any service that provides open access to research.
+- Configure custom link resolvers for accessing full-text articles through your educational institution or any service that removes barriers in the way of science.
-- Can access local full-text articles downloaded by your reference manager.
+- Can access local full-text articles downloaded by Zotero.
 - Can take snapshots of web pages using [monolith](https://github.com/Y2Z/monolith) when a PDF isn't available.
 This requires monolith to be installed separately.